JoeEnen/Notes/notes.md

 AVG(salary)
 24,000

- Tip: Ignores NULL values when calculating the average.
+ Note: Ignores NULL values when calculating the average.

 ## 4. MIN() – Finding the Smallest Value
 The MIN() function returns the lowest value in a column.